Designing Military Vehicles for a Battlefield Characterized by Drones

 - Content

 - The modern battlefield is increasingly characterized by the use of small drones.
 As such, military vehicles must now be designed to account for this threat.
 This paper presents a model-based systems engineering approach to identify vehicle vulnerabilities and generate new vehicle requirements to mitigate them.
-This approach uses a standard set of SysML diagrams.
-A vehicle’s primary roles are captured in a series of use-cases.
-Each use-case is characterized by a sequence of activities performed by the vehicle.
-These activity sequences are captured in an activity diagram, which can be used to wargame how a drone could exploit the vehicle at each phase.
-Each exploitation is assigned a likelihood and severity, which feed into a risk index.
+This approach uses a standard set of System Modeling Language diagrams.
+A vehicle’s primary roles are captured in a series of use cases.
+Each use case is characterized by a sequence of activities performed by the vehicle.
+These activity sequences are captured in an activity diagram, which are used to wargame how a drone can exploit the vehicle at each phase.
+Each potential exploitation is assigned likelihood and severity scores, which feed into a risk index.
 This risk index is then used to prioritize each vulnerability.
-From these vulnerabilities, a set of operational requirements can be derived, which then informs the development of system requirements.
+From these vulnerabilities, a set of operational requirements are derived, which then informs the development of system requirements.
 As the system matures, the physical system architecture can also be used to identify drone vulnerabilities.
-In particular, the small payloads carried by drones are most effective when targeting structural interfaces.
-An internal block diagram is used to evaluate each interface to determine its vulnerability to drone attack, which can then be incorporated into the design requirements.
-This paper applies the methodology to an autonomous pontoon bridging system intended to move military vehicles across a wet gap.
+In particular, the small payloads carried by drones are most effective when targeting interfaces.
+Internal block diagrams and domain diagrams are used to evaluate each interface to determine its vulnerability to drone attack, which can then be incorporated into the design requirements.
+This paper applies the methodology to an autonomous pontoon bridging system intended to move military vehicles across a wet-gap.
 A number of key vulnerabilities are identified, leading to a series of new design requirements.

 - Citation